RobertoVetere/banking-system-V2/README.md

 - Spring Boot DevTools
 - Spring Security
 - Project lombok
+- SQL

+The system has 4 types of accounts, StudentChecking, Checking, Savings, and CreditCard.
+The system must have 3 types of Users: Admins, AccountHolders and ThirdParty.
+Admins can create new accounts.
+When creating a new account they can create Checking, Savings or CreditCard Accounts.

 ## Running locally
 ```
 localhost:8080/
 ```
 Remember to change the password in application.properties.
 Some sample screenshots are available to help you test the api in Postman.

 ![Create Account](screenshots/properties.PNG)